KDE/digikam-doc/import_tools.rst

 .. meta::
    :description: How to Import New Items in Your Collections With digiKam
-   :keywords: digiKam, documentation, user manual, photo management, open source, free, help, learn, import, camera, scanner
+   :keywords: digiKam, documentation, user manual, photo management, open source, free, help, learn, import, camera, scanner, import

 .. metadata-placeholder